fengxia41103/myblog/content/thoughts/engineer common principle.md

 working path.
 The moral of the story is simple &mdash; To see is to believe.
 If you claim something, show me.

-However, there is a caution of this exercise.
+However, there needs a caution of this exercise.
 POC is always built upon a core technology of a sort, which is often a vendor product, including COTS and things like the AWS services.
 Based on what this product **can do**, an idea emerged of using it to solve a problem we have.
 It is a natural course as this is exactly how human mind